-For the longest time I’ve been toying with the idea of creating a minimal wardrobe.
+For the longest time, I’ve been toying with the idea of creating a minimal wardrobe.
 About 2 1/2 years ago I started going through my closet more frequently and figuring out what I really wore often.
 After doing this I realized that I only wore about 50% of what was in my wardrobe.
-At this time I was big on thrifting, so the amounts of thrifted items packed in my closet was astronomical.
+At this time I was big on thrifting, so the number of thrifted items packed in my closet was astronomical.
 Well, probably not that bad, but you get the picture.

 It was then I realized it was time to cut back on my random thrifting trips and possibly give the whole minimal wardrobe thing a try.
 Before you read on, here’s my definition of minimalism, which is a combination of two definitions I stumble upon recently from Joshua Becker, Joshua Fields Millburn and Ryan Nicodemus:

 Minimalism – A lifestyle designed to inspire others to live their best lives while owning fewer possessions, as well as a tool that can help you achieve freedom. (i.e. financial freedom, freedom from fear, worry, overwhelm, etc.)

 When hubs and I downsized to our new apartment, I already had the idea of a minimalist lifestyle in my mind.
 I knew I had to research a little more first; I don’t like to jump into things and change my routine without researching.
 Even after the research phase, I’m all about subtle changes here and there.
 So the whole downsizing decision kick-started my minimalism quest and I decided to start with my wardrobe.
 Below are 3 things I’ve realized during the process.